Unit Fartcoin (UFART) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Unit Fartcoin Historical Price

-According to the latest data gathered on Unit Fartcoin live price page, the current price of Unit Fartcoin is 0.362175USD.
+According to the latest data gathered on Unit Fartcoin live price page, the current price of Unit Fartcoin is 0.336366USD.
 The circulating supply of Unit Fartcoin(UFART) is

 In the past 24 hours, Unit Fartcoin has shown a price movement of